-In this section, each week we will publish a video of an artist who was filmed or filmed him or herself at home during this confinement, and explains his/her vision of how she/he wants the world to be when we return to the streets and how she/he is contributing or how we can all contribute to achieving it.
+In this section, each week we will publish artworks created during confinement by artists who answered our call and explain their vision of how they want the world to be when we return to the streets and how they are contributing or how we can all contribute to achieving it.
 I am not saying “we return to normality”, because we do not want to return to the self-destructive normality of before, but to a new world that is more sustainable in all aspects, and we must propose it now.

 Actualidad de Drap-Art